anebz/cloud/Certifications/aws_machine_learning_specialty.md

 ### Clustering algorithms

 * **Random cut forest**
+  * Algorithm to find anomalies.
+Used in Kinesis data analytics
   * Input: recordIO-protobuf or csv.
 Optional test channel for computing accuracy, precision, recall and F1
   * No GPU
 * **K-means clustering**